 Mission Statement

-The golden age of video games commences with the introduction of the Family Computer in 1983, transitions from 8-bit to 16-bit with the PC-Engine in 1987, and ends with the twilight years of the Mega Drive vs. Super Famicom console wars.
-TimeWarpGamer focuses on this era's consoles and is dedicated to providing:
+The golden age of video games commences with the introduction of the Family Computer in 1983, transitions from 8-bit to 16-bit with the PC-Engine in 1987, and ends with the twilight years of the Mega Drive vs. Super Nintendo console wars.
+TimeWarpGamer focuses on golden age consoles and specializes in:

-—Definitive lists of the greatest 8-bit and 16-bit console games
+—Definitive lists for the greatest 8-bit and 16-bit games

-—Full coverage for games across all regions of the world
+—Full coverage of games across all the world's regions

 Staff